bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 ### Animation

-For simple "smooth motion" (easing/tweening/interpolation), try [`bevy_easings`](https://crates.io/crates/bevy_easings).
+For simple "smooth motion" (easing/tweening/interpolation), try [`bevy_easings`][project::bevy_easings].
 This might be good enough for moving 2D objects around, moving the camera, or other such transitions.

-For animating 2D sprites, try [`benimator`](https://github.com/jcornaz/benimator).
+For animating 2D sprites, try [`benimator`][project::benimator].

 For 3D skeletal animation, unfortunately, there do not seem to be plugins yet.

-Also, a long time ago, there was [this PR](https://github.com/bevyengine/bevy/pull/1429) with an attempt to contribute a full-featured animation system to Bevy.
+Also, a long time ago, there was [this PR][bevy::1429] with an attempt to contribute a full-featured animation system to Bevy.
 To my knowledge, it has not (yet) been made available as a separate plugin.